Nativity of Mary: Legends

 The Diocese of Angers in France claims that St. Maurilius instituted this feast at Angers in consequence of a revelation about 430.
 On the night of 8 September, a man heard the angels singing in heaven, and on asking the reason, they told him they were rejoicing because the Virgin was born on that night; but this tradition is not substantiated by historical proofs.

 Feast day

-Marymas is traditionally celebrated as a liturgical feast on 8 September, nine months after the solemnity of the Immaculate Conception, celebrated on 8 December, according to the General Roman Calendar, many Lutheran calendars, most Anglican calendars, and the Tridentine calendar.
+The Nativity of the Blessed Virgin Mary is traditionally celebrated as a liturgical feast on 8 September, nine months after the solemnity of the Immaculate Conception, celebrated on 8 December, according to the General Roman Calendar, many Lutheran calendars, most Anglican calendars, and the Tridentine calendar.
 This date is also used by the Byzantine and Western Rite Orthodox Churches, the Syriac Orthodox Church, and the Armenian Apostolic Church.
 However, Coptic and Ethiopian Orthodox Churches celebrate the feast on 9 May (1 Bashans, EC 1 Ginbot).

 Previous to the reforms by Pope Pius XII, the General Roman Calendar of 1954 kept the Nativity of the Blessed Virgin Mary as an Octave since the Octave was established by Pope Innocent IV in 1243.